vyishere/vyisbot/README.md

 To the internet, and baquyen, who helped me fix my weird codes and rewrite the entire bot.

 ![alt text](https://cdn.discordapp.com/attachments/887140495963357257/888444242840662056/unknown.png)
-super cracked dev team lol
+super cracked dev team lol <br />
-yanderedev team if else command uno game top text bottom text do not attempt to open index.js and see what's inside
+yanderedev team if else command uno game top text bottom text <br />
+do not attempt to open index.js and see what's inside